 - Information from the assessment is used to explore further in a subsequent interview

-- Just like the Talent Profile, the Graduates First’ WPQ is also based on the Big 5 model of personality which provides you with a expert report similar to what employers will see.
+- Just like the Talent Profile, the GF’ WPQ is also based on the Big 5 model of personality which provides you with a expert report similar to what employers will see.
 Take the WPQ now.

 The Occupational Personality Inventory is a self-report questionnaire which looks at personality in 25 specific areas.
 Like all good personality assessments, the OPI relates back to the widely accepted Big-5 model of personality.
 The OPI assesses an individual’s personality in the work places and provides a very thorough profile of an individual’s preferences which can be used to inform selection (recruitment) and development decisions.
 The questions are presented as behavioural statements to which an individual is required to choose the extent to which they agree (or disagree) with the statement describing them.

 The response format for each question (statement) follows a Likert-type scale where a respondent can choose 1 of 5 options ranging from Strongly Disagree to Strong Agree.
 The 25 personality areas of the OPI are assessed using 250 questions which take approximately 40 minutes to complete.
 Although there is no time limit, individuals are encouraged not to ponder for too long over any question.The responses are compared to a relevant group of individuals who have previously taken the assessment – this is normally a graduate, managerial and professional norm group of individuals taken from the UK.